lastingParadox/ff-site/archive-to-markdown/md/ff2/20-rough-resurrection.md

 **RPretribution** _(23-Sep-18 05:05 PM)_

-> I mean, I’m not a man, but I could still do some damage.
+> I mean, I'm not a man, but I could still do some damage.

 **WatchfulDrake** _(23-Sep-18 05:05 PM)_